Michel Rolland: Influence

-From his consulting work and media presence, Michel Rolland has influenced many aspects of both the French and global wine industry.
+From his consulting work and media presence, Michel Rolland influenced many aspects of both the French and global wine industry.
 Among the prominent wine personalities that have been influenced by Rolland is the Rhone wine producer Jean-Luc Colombo.

 Napa Valley vineyards under Rolland influence

 Rolland's first projects outside of Bordeaux were in California.
-He now consults for many highly regarded Napa Valley wineries.
-These include:
+He consulted for many highly regarded Napa Valley wineries.
+These included: